Foundational learning: What it takes and what works

 The example of Sobral, Brazil, provides a compelling case of sustained educational improvement driven by strong political will.
 Although not a country, the municipality of Sobral in the state of Ceará, Brazil, shares many similarities and characteristics to LMICs.

 The process of transforming the education system in Sobral was entirely government-led, owned, and resourced.
-The approach addressed all dimensions of the education system, ensuring that reforms were sustainable.
+The approach addressed all dimensions of the educational system, ensuring that reforms were sustainable as well as inclusive, with a determination not to leave anyone behind, including children with disabilities.

 India’s NIPUN Bharat Initiative is another promising example.
 While still early, the emphasis on system-wide engagement and political commitment is encouraging.